joelparkerhenderson/objectives-and-key-results/examples/okrs_by_sixarm.md

 * During week 2-4, create an action plan of potential improvements, and present the plan to stakeholders.
 Provide one week for consideration then choose the high-value improvements to implement this quarter.

+* During week 5-12, implement the high value improvements; track progress by using the organization's existing project management tools.